ptejal/ptejal/README.md

 - 👋 Hi, I’m @ptejal
 - 👀 I’m interested in Bioinformatics
 - 🌱 I’m currently learning Genetics
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate on Coding for Biologists
 - 📫 How to reach me -> Ping me
 - 😄 Pronouns: She/Her